mochajs/mocha/docs/index.md

 Free-tier cloud CI services may not provide a suitable multi-core container or VM for their build agents.
 Regarding expected performance gains in CI: your mileage may vary.
 It may help to use a conditional in a `.mocharc.js` to check for `process.env.CI`, and adjust the job count as appropriate.

 It's unlikely (but not impossible) to see a performance gain from a [job count](#-jobs-count-j-count) _greater than_ the number of available CPU cores.
-That said, _play around with the job count_--there's no one-size-fits all, and the unique characteristics of your tests will determine the optimal number of jobs; it may even be that fewer is faster!
+That said, _play around with the job count_&mdash;there's no one-size-fits all, and the unique characteristics of your tests will determine the optimal number of jobs; it may even be that fewer is faster!

 ## Root Hook Plugins